farokhp/double-box-moller/README.md

 The pre-canonical MIs first get transformed by linear combination terms, then by given transformation matrix, this gives final Mis to obtain canonical forms.

+The As and At matrices are canonical forms, once pure and once with Dlogs; Dlogs are already provided in Master Thesis.